Abir-Adhikari/ECommerce/README.md

 # ECommerce
-This is a ECommerce website for sport shoes
+This is a ECommerce website for sport shoes collection and as well as for new collection